adil7-a7/Nextgen-Password-Generator/README.md

 # PASSWORD GENERATOR PROGRAM

-## WEEK 6 CHALLENGE
+## WEEK 6 - FRONT END DEVELOPLMENT CHALLENGE

 This program generates a password for the user by getting random elements from 4 different Character types (arrays):
 1. Lowercase
 2. Uppercase
 3. Numeric